scallyw4g/poof/README.md

 examples folder are sorted in (roughly) descending order from most-stable to least-stable.

-If you to take `poof` for a test-drive I'd love to hear about it :)
+If you to take `poof` for a test-drive I'd love to hear about it!

 # About